 St Bartholomew Porthleven

 Around the walls of the main Church are fourteen hand-painted stations of the cross.
+They are of Flemish design and feature the events of Our Lord’s last walk from Pilate’s Judgement hall to Calvary.

 |